czrpb/workloads/metrics/README.md

 For the following basic test:

 1. Ramp up linearly to 10 VUs in 5seconds
-2. For 10seconds keep flat at 10
+2. For 10seconds keep flat at 10 VUs
-3. Ramp down linearly to 10 VUs in 5seconds
+3. Ramp down linearly to 0 VUs in 5seconds

 [/workload/metrics/testk6.js](/workload/metrics/testk6.js)